diff-use/diff-use.github.io/index.md

 We’re working on a greenfield problem in a multi-dimensional methods system.
 Each part of our workflow depends on the others, so co-iterating across the full cycle significantly expands what you can try.

 Therefore, we’re testing a new way to fund several parts of the pipeline at once, enabling team members to closely design and coordinate different dimensions.
-We hope a more holistic approach to rethinking what changes are possible and scalable.
+We believe in a more holistic approach to rethinking what changes are possible and scalable.